 Let’s dig in.

-Teacher personas describe everything from emerging pain points to changing views about education and edTech at this specific moment of the pandemic.
-Even though the last two years drastically changed the technology needs of teachers, the importance of researching teacher personas remains.
+Teacher personas are UXR tools that outline everything about your user’s emerging pain points.
+In 2023, this includes changing views about education and the role of edTech in the classroom.
+Even though the last three years drastically changed the technology needs of teachers, the importance of researching teacher personas remains.

-Because remote and hybrid learning shifted educators’ views of digital learning tools, we’re continuing to see different attitudes toward technology adoption.
+Because remote and hybrid learning shifted educators’ views of digital learning tools, we continue to see different attitudes toward technology adoption.
 Over the past year, for example, we’ve discovered that product designers can no longer design for a single teacher persona.

 Instead, we must consider common issues for every teacher while keeping in mind the different types of teachers who may all be using the same edTech product.
 In a single product, you may have to address the needs of: